Use the myStudentAid Mobile App for the FAFSA (and more!)Suzanne Shaffer

 With the cost of college rising each year, many families look to financial aid to help pay for their student’s education.

-In order to qualify for financial aid — both from the federal government and/or from the college — students must file the Free Application for Federal Student Aid, or FAFSA.
+In order to qualify for financial aid, students must file the Free Application for Federal Student Aid, or FAFSA.
 If your student does not complete the FAFSA, they will not be eligible for any federal, state or institutional aid.

 Filling out the form isn't as complicated as you may have heard, especially with the ability to apply using their new mobile application.
 It's well worth it to find out if your student is eligible to receive grants (money that does not need to be paid back), work study and federal student loans.
-And new for this year: there is now a mobile FAFSA app, MyStudentAid, that will make it even easier for students (and their parents) to submit the FAFSA.

 Learn more about each item on this list here.